 How are soil microbes connected to an infestation of insects and bugs?

 The soil has microbes that help feed the crops, keeping them healthy and protecting them against an infestation.
-While spraying destroys these microbes and the pH balance of the soil, also making the crops dependant on the pesticides.
+While spraying destroys these microbes and the pH balance of the soil, also making the crops dependent on the pesticides.

 12 Keys to Help Prevent Garden Insects and Bugs